 The past few years have seen a steep rise in digital payment systems.
-Thanks to digital transformation, mobile wallet app appear to be dominating the online payment market and being increasingly preferred for quick and fuss-free transactions.
+Thanks to digital transformation, mobile wallet apps dominate the online payment market and are increasingly preferred for quick and fuss-free transactions.
 Also, it’s an easy way to get rid of the waiting time to pay bills or transfer money.

-Following the popularity of digital wallet apps, many startups have built their app platforms in response to this growing demand.
-The success stories of Google Pay or PayPal are an inspiration for several mobile wallet app development companies and entrepreneurs.
+Following the popularity of digital wallet apps, many startups have built their payment platforms in response to this growing demand.
+The success stories of Apple Pay or PayPal are an inspiration for several mobile wallet app development companies and entrepreneurs.

 The Global Forecast Report shared by Market Research Future estimates that the e-wallet market will rise at a CAGR of 15% and is expected to reach around $2100 billion by 2023.